tcr/edit-text/docs/src/x.md

 You can deploy edit-text to a Dokku server using `./x.rs deploy`.

-* This first cross-compiles the mercutio-server binary using a local Docker image.
+* This first cross-compiles the edit-server binary using a local Docker image.
 * It then uploads the binary using the `dokku tar:in` command on a remote server (not the Git endpoint).
 * You can configure the dokku URL using the `EDIT_DEPLOY_URL` environment variable.
 * You can configure the dokku application name using the `EDIT_DOKKU_NAME` environment variable.